GDAngela/Online-chatroom/README.md

 -Build server and client communication using PHP and WebSockt

 -MySql to store and manage messages and user informatin

 -frontend: HTML5,css,Javascript and jQuery

+-Perform unit test using PHPunit framwork and PHP CURL